reedsy/challenges/node-fullstack.md

 ![SPA 2](./images/node_4-02.png "SPA 2")

+Your solution should:

+- [ ] use Vue.js
-- Each page should display 5 books;
+- [ ] display 5 books per page
-- A few pages should be available in order for pagination to work;
-- Book entries should be clickable and expand/collapse to show/hide more information about the selected book;
-- Book store links should only be displayed when the respective URL is available; make different entries as represented on the images above so different store availability scenarios are represented;
+- [ ] have multiple pages to have pagination
+- [ ] expand/collapse details when clicking the book
-- Improve the UI as you think works best.
+- [ ] improve the UI as you see fit

-**Add test coverage as you see fit.**

-The project should be responsible for managing all the required dependencies and should run just by using:
--  `yarn install` + `yarn start`
-or
-- `npm install` + `npm start`.
+- [ ] have reasonable test coverage
+- [ ] be scalable — this is a small app, but write it as if it will grow into a full, Production-grade SPA
+- [ ] assume books will be fetched over HTTP

 ## 5. Operation collision